 - for men who’ve experienced any sort of abuse due to their sexuality, race, or health status

-Rainbow Home is a new LGBT Asylum Seekers Group run jointly by MESMAC North East and MCC (Metropolitan Community Church).
+Rainbow Home is an LGBT Asylum Seekers Group run jointly by MESMAC North East and Northern Lights MCC (Metropolitan Community Church).
 The group is a lunchtime social and support group for lesbian, gay, bi and trans people who are seeking asylum in the UK or who have not yet settled here.
-The group will run the 3rd Thursday of the month.
+The group will run the 3rd Friday of the month.
 The group offers a safe space, integration, motivation, friendship, belonging, confidence, inspiration, a place to feel at home, a space for family and free vegetarian food.
 If you want to come along to the group please contact MESMAC on: 0191 2331333 or email Janet to talk first.

 Other useful contacts:

 North East Refugee Service (NERS) provide a free confidential and independent service giving advice, help and support to asylum seekers and refugees since 1989.
 Recently granted leave to remain?
 Living in Tyne and Wear?

 To book an appointment with an integration advisor: